-Ever wonder why some leather looks and smells so much better than others?
+Ever wonder why some leather looks, feels and smells so much better than others?
 It's all down to vegetable tanning

 Leather tanning is the process of turning hide into leather which can be undertaken using a variety of methods, broadly categorised into vegetable or chemical tanning.
 The vegetable tanning process is a technique that has been around for centuries and there are still tanneries today in the UK (such as J&FJ Baker and Co and Thomas Ware & Sons) practising this traditional craft.

 There are two key factors that distinguish vegetable tanning from chemical tanning; the liquid type used and the amount of time it takes to create leather.
 Vegetable tanning uses gentle liquids derived from natural products like tree bark.
 The process can take up to 14 months and, owing to this gentle approach, the natural fibres of the hide are protected, resulting in a more natural, beautiful and long lasting leather.
 It is also the reason vegetable tanned leather retains that lovely smell and feel.

 Vegetable tanning is widely considered more friendly to the environment and the health of people working in the tanneries as it uses natural ingredients and man power, rather than the machines and harsh chemicals used in modern methods.